opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 ### Synchronization with QFieldCloud

-After you are done collecting data, you will need to synchronize your changes back to QFieldCloud.
+After you are done with data collection, you will need to synchronize your changes back to QFieldCloud.

 !!!
 Workflow
     1. Open the *Side Dashboard* in QField.
     2. Click on the cloud icon (a badge will indicate how many local changes you have made).
         !![Cloud button](../../assets/images/getting_started_blue_button.png,400px)
     3. Choose the appropriate action card for your data:
         - **Upload local changes:** Sends your edits and attachments to the cloud without downloading project updates from other collaborators.
         This is fast and saves internet bandwidth.
         - **Synchronize project:** Uploads your edits, then downloads the latest project from QFieldCloud so everything is completely up to date.
         - **Upload history:** Tap this button below the main actions to view a detailed log of your past uploads, including timestamps and their current statuses (e.g., Applied, Pending, Conflict, Error).
-        - **Danger zone:** Tap this button to access destructive actions.
-From here, you can **Discard local changes** (which removes all your local edits that have not yet been uploaded) or **Reset project** (which re-downloads the cloud version if your local copy becomes corrupted).
+        - **Danger zone:** Tap this button to if you wish to revert previous actions or restore the current version of the cloud project.
+        You can **Discard local changes** (which removes all your local edits that have not yet been uploaded) or **Reset project** (which re-downloads the cloud version if your local copy becomes corrupted).

         !![](../../assets/images/getting_started_actions.png,800px)